Staging Change is a grassroots artist-led organisation, which supports theatre makers responding to the climate crisis.

 role. founder and co-director

 bio.
-Alice makes music for theatre and film.
+Alice makes music for theatre, audio and film.
 She's interested in the intersection between climate change and the arts, and the power that theatre and film has in communicating big issues.
-Her sound design in ‘Crisis’ was recently shortlisted for #CreateCOP25, a competition for the UN’s COP25 Climate Conference in Madrid.
+She is one of Sound and Music's New Voices composers 2020.
+Her sound design in ‘Crisis’ was shortlisted for #CreateCOP25, a competition for the UN’s COP25 Climate Conference in Madrid.
 Alice is also a company member of theatre company Poltergeist, and co-artistic director of climate comedy duo Alan and Ron.
 Previously, she has worked at environmental charity Hubbub as a project co-ordinator, working on food waste.

 name.
 Josie Dale-Jones